tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

 #### Summary

-So in the first phase, which starts by `pushfd` at `0x40400` and terminates by `ret` at `0x40404e`:
+  By statically reversing instructions of the first phase, not everything is clear until now, but we have obtained some information.
+Concretely, the first phase has:

-* the original return address is backed up in the memory at `0x404056`,
+    * backed up the original return address as a `dword` at `0x404056`,
-* an interval of addresses is calculated from a `dword` stored in the memory `0x404052`, then
+    * calculated an interval of addresses using a `dword` stored at `0x404052`, then
-* the interval is `xor`ed with the string `IsThisTheFlag?`,
+    * `xor`ed the interval with the string `IsThisTheFlag?`,
-* a new return address is calculated from the original one and a table of consecutive entries,
+    * used the original return address to find an entry in the return address table, next
+    * calculated the address of `transition code` of this entry, and
+    * used this address to replace the original return address at the stack, then
-* the address of the entry containing the new address is backed up in the memory at `0x40405a`.
+    * backed up the address of the entry as a `dword` at `0x40405a`, finally
+    * used `ret` to transfer the control flow to the `transition code`.

+  At this point, honestly, we cannot yet "prove" the meaning of the address interval, neither the `dword` stored at `0x404052` (we will do this later).
+But using the global control flow graph, and dynamically checking on Reven how these addresses are used, we **already know** that each interval is actually the bound of the basic block representing an opcode, the `dword` at `0x404052` stores nothing but the entry point of the last executed opcode.
+One using other tools might think that this is tricky :P, but Reven is really helpful in suggesting what happened.

 ### Transition code

-  Since the effect of the return address modification, the control flow is transferred to the transition instructions located at the new return address.
-We have introduced above the structure of the list of entries used to calculate the new return addresses.
-The new return addresses, i.e. locations of transition code, can be extracted easily now.
+  Because of the effect of `ret`, the control flow is transferred to transition instructions located at the `transition code`.
+The addresses of transition code can be extracted easily using the structure of the return address table introduced above.

     0x404313; 0x404322; 0x404331; 0x404344; 0x404353; 0x404362; 0x404371; 0x404380; 0x40438f; 0x4043a4;
     0x4043b3; 0x4043c2; 0x4043d1; 0x4043e3; 0x4043f2; 0x404401; 0x404410; 0x40441f; 0x40442e; 0x40443d;